 File Explorer Directions Shortcut

-Use the Alt+Right Arrow to view the next folder, Alt+Left Arrow (or the Backspace Key) for the previous Folder or the Alt+Up Arrow to view the folder the current folder is contained in.
+Use the Alt+Right Arrow to view the next folder, Alt+Left Arrow (or the Backspace Key) for the previous Folder, or the Alt+Up Arrow to view the folder in the current folder is contained in.

 Use this File Explorer Shortcut to Jump to Search Box